The 20 Best Rhabdomyolysis Doctors in Estonia

 EE

-Morten Duno practices in Estonia.
+Morten Duno practices practicing medicine in Estonia.
 Mr. Duno is rated as an Advanced expert by MediFind in the treatment of Rhabdomyolysis.
-His top areas of expertise are Limb-Girdle Muscular Dystrophy, Primary Carnitine Deficiency, Muenke Syndrome, and Paramyotonia Congenita.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Limb-Girdle Muscular Dystrophy, Primary Carnitine Deficiency, Muenke Syndrome, and Paramyotonia Congenita.

 Learn about our expert tiers